 They recommend business attire or above (no jeans) for the cruise; the guests were generally nicely-dressed on our trip.

-All the San Francisco Hornblower cruises leave from Pier 3 on the Embarcadero.
-Pier 3 , also known as Hornblower Landing, is right near the Ferry Building and has its own parking lot ($10 parking fee for Hornblower cruise passengers).
+Pier 3 , also known as Hornblower Landing, is right near the Ferry Building and has its own parking lot ($10 parking fee for dinner cruise passengers).

 The dinner cruise leaves at 7:30 pm, but you can start boarding at 7:00.
 (Winter-time cruises board at 6:30 and sail at 7:00 pm.)
-Tables are assigned by Hornblower, so there's no advantage in getting on early.

 Before you embark, there's the photo op outside (an optional $20, which you can purchase on board later, two prints, plus digital versions).